shashankp28/SDN-2023/midsem_scheduling/README.md

    You can change the inputs in the Inputs section
    ```

-5. The saved model will be in the file `scheduler.mlp`

-6. The outputs will be generated in the `schedule.txt` file
+5. The outputs will be generated in the `schedule.txt` file